Kyryo/sms-alert-service/README.md

 ## Starting the service

-First check if the port specified in the start.sh is free, by running the following command:
+First check if the port specified in the start.sh is free, by running the below command.
+Please note that subsquent steps assumes that you have Docker installed on your platform.

 ```bash
 sudo nc localhost 8080 < /dev/null; echo $?